pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 # Text

-In this lesson, we will learn how to add drag and drop feature to our project.
+In this lesson, we will create TypeScript types to model the API response.

 Let's take a look at the API response for listing a task.